AN/APQ-120 radar family: AN/APQ-50

-AN/APQ-50 is the radar installed on low-rate initial production batch of F-4s, but as with earlier radars, it was not used in great numbers in comparison to later radars of the same family.
-The parabolic antenna is 24 inches in diameter, and in addition to providing all weather capability, AN/APQ-50 FCR also provides information on automatic firing of rockets.
+AN/APQ-50 is the radar installed on the low-rate initial production batch of F-4s, but, as with earlier radars, it was not used in large numbers compared to later radars of the same family.
+The parabolic antenna is 24 inches in diameter, and in addition to providing all-weather capability, the AN/APQ-50 FCR also provides information for automatic rocket firing.

 AN/APQ-72

 AN/APQ-72 FCR is a development of AN/APQ-50, with the diameter of the antenna increased by a third to 32 inches from the original 24 inches of AN/APQ-50.
-AN/APA-128 CW illuminator is integrated with the radar to give it a capability for radar guided AAMs.
+AN/APA-128 CW illuminator is integrated with the radar to give it a capability for radar-guided AAMs.
 AN/APQ-72 is the first radar installed on F-4s to be built in great numbers, starting with the 19th F-4 produced.

 AN/APG-59

 AN/APG-59 FCR is a modified AN/APQ-72 designed for the British.
-The main difference between AN/APG-59 and its predecessor is that the radar dish could be swung sideways in order to reduce the length of the aircraft to 54 feet so that it could fit on the small deck lifts of British carriers.
+The main difference between AN/APG-59 and its predecessor is that the radar dish could be swung sideways to reduce the length of the aircraft to 54 feet so that it could fit on the small deck lifts of British carriers.
 Used in the AN/AWG-10.

 AN/APQ-100

-AN/APQ-100 is the replacement for the AN/APQ-72, and it featured a redesigned radar scope in the rear cockpit that offered a plan position indicator (PPI) mapping display option, and adjustable range strobe for bombing.
+AN/APQ-100 is the replacement for the AN/APQ-72, and it features a redesigned radar scope in the rear cockpit that offers a plan position indicator (PPI) mapping display option and an adjustable range strobe for bombing.
 For air-to-ground missions, the radar interfaced with the inertial platform on F-4s.

 AN/APG-60

-Modified AN/APQ-100 for the British to replace the AN/APG-59.
-As with AN/APG-59, AN/APG-60 also had a radar dish which could be swung sideways in order to reduce the length of the aircraft to 54 feet so that it could fit on the small deck lifts of British carriers.
+A modified AN/APQ-100, AN/APG-60 was designed for the British to replace the AN/APG-59.
+As with AN/APG-59, AN/APG-60 also had a radar dish that could be swung sideways to reduce the length of the aircraft to 54 feet so that it could fit on the small deck lifts of British carriers.
 AN/APG-60 was later upgraded with Doppler capability during its upgrades, and integrated in the AN/AWG-11.

 AN/APQ-109

-AN/APQ-109 is an improvement of the earlier AN/APQ-100 with an improved cockpit display able to handle TV imagery from weapons such as AGM-62 Walleye.
-Other significant additions included air-to-ground ranging, ground beacon identification and display capabilities.
+AN/APQ-109 is an improvement over the earlier AN/APQ-100, with a cockpit display capable of handling TV imagery from weapons such as the AGM-62 Walleye.
+Other significant additions included air-to-ground ranging, ground beacon identification, and display capabilities.
 AN/APQ-109 was an improved, more reliable "hybrid" version of the AN/APQ-100 with solid-state components in the low-voltage sections.

 AN/APG-61

-Modified AN/APQ-109 for the British to replace AN/APG-60.
-As with AN/APG-59/60, AN/APG-61 also had a radar dish which could be swung sideways in order to reduce the length of the aircraft to 54 feet so that it could fit on the small deck lifts of British carriers.
+AN/APG-61 is a modified AN/APQ-109 for the British, designed to replace AN/APG-60.
+As with AN/APG-59/60, AN/APG-61 also had a radar dish that could be swung sideways to reduce the length of the aircraft to 54 feet so that it could fit on the small deck lifts of British carriers.
 Used in the AN/AWG-12.